 The temperature of the environment has a strong effect on the time it takes for the screed to try.
 The higher the temperature, the quicker the drying time.

 Similarly, a high level of humidity will mean that the screed has a constant source of moisture that slows down the drying process, and increases the floor screed drying time before tiling.

 The estimated drying times provided by the screed manufacturers are normally based on a temperature of 20 degrees, and humidity of 60%.
 Anything outside of those parameters will affect the drying time.

 Never rely on the estimated drying times, they are only a guide based on lab conditions, always, always test for moisture.

 Failing to test the moisture content of the screed, means that is a possibility the tiles will delaminate.

-Hence, the drying time for screed is dependent on the environment you provide.
-The more you control the variables that surround the screed, the less time it will take.
+Hence, the drying time for the screed is dependent on the environment you provide.
+The more you control the variables surrounding the screed, the less time it takes.